MaxMelching/gwbar/README.md

 to be either in the same directory as the corresponding LaTeX file or in a directory where your LaTeX distribution finds them.
 The location of the `.txt` can also be given as an argument to the package (called `templatefile`).
+For details on this, please have a look at the [Installation section](#installation).

 It is possible to use any waveform you want in the presentation.
 The only requirement for the displaying to work properly is that the values are